apache/incubator-retired-gearpump-site/docs/0.3/intellij_eclipse_development_environment_setup.md

-Intellij IDE setup
+Intellij IDE Setup
 ==========================
-1. In intellij, download scala plugin.
+1. In Intellij, download scala plugin.
 We are using scala version 2.11
-2. Open menu "File->Open" to open gearpump root project, the choose the gearpump source folder.
+2. Open menu "File->Open" to open Gearpump root project, the choose the Gearpump source folder.
 3. All set.

-Eclipse IDE setup:
+Eclipse IDE Setup
 ==========================

 I will show how to do this in eclipse LUNA.